updated

 We provide:

-・Daily meals or foodstuffs (excluding alcohol)
+・Daily meals or foodstuffs (cereal, bread, tuna, eggs, and milk)

 ・Basic daily necessities (excluding cosmetics, shampoo, etc.)